shenyaojin/fibeRIS/README.md

 # License

-This project is licensed under the WTFPL – Do What the Fuck You Want to Public License.
+Current version of `fiberis` is licensed under the WTFPL – Do What the Fuck You Want to Public License.
 See the LICENSE file for details.

+I will turn this repo into private not later than 2026 RCP sponsor meeting, at that time `fiberis` will be property of RCP's sponsors.